alinecrsouza/triggerise-be-challenge/README.md

 ```

 ## Useful commands
-* `php artisan migrate --seed` - Generate and populate the products table
+* `php artisan migrate --seed` - Create and populate the products table
 * `php artisan tinker` - Initiate the tinker console
 * `phpunit` - Run the tests

 ## Comments
 * The controller app/Http/Controllers/CheckoutController was created to ilustrate the use of the service.
 * The request app/Http/Requests/CheckoutRequest was created to ilustrate the validation of the data provided to the service.
+* The service throws exceptions that need to be handled by the method calling the service.
 * The tests are inside the folder tests/Unit.
 * The service files are inside the folder app/Services